jehammer/BOKBot/README.md

 A Discord bot written using Discord.py, requires at least Python 3.10 to work.

-### NOTICE: BOKBot is currently migrating to AWS, if you want to run locally with MongoDB please check one of the legacy branches.

 BOKBot is a self-hosted bot designed for use in one guild at a time.
 Future expansion for support of several guilds at a time is planned for the future.